 Only staff, cooperators, and approved volunteers are allowed to assist with field work.
 Friends, pets and children are prohibited from accompanying field teams.
 Researchers or colleagues from other organizations are not allowed to accompany field teams without prior permission.
 The project lead should always be consulted if there are uncertainties regarding someone’s eligibility to accompany the field crew.

-When conducting field work, a crew must have at least two members with current Standard First Aid and CPR certification (preferably from a Wilderness organization).
+When conducting field work, a crew must have at least two members with current Standard First Aid and CPR certification.
 All crew members will attend NPS Operational Leadership Training (OLT) during the field season.
 OLT training focuses on reducing the probability for human error by increasing individual and team effectiveness.
 Field crews will always have a designated leader and in areas concerning safety, the on-site leader’s decision is final.
 However, an individual still may refuse to engage in what they believe is an unsafe operation.

 Any time field crews are in the field they must have and be familiar with their Emergency Action Plan (EAP).
 It is essential that the EAP identify a contact person, crew return date and time, check-in procedures, and actions to be taken in the event that the crew fails to return or check-in.
 The contact person is responsible for notifying the park’s staff and the Safety Officer if a field person is injured.
 Any injury incurred on the job must be reported to the supervisor IMMEDIATELY.
 Failure to report injury may result in the denial of workers compensation claims and/or disciplinary action.
 The EAP example provided below should be modified for local circumstances, however it is important that supervisors and field crew clearly understand emergency and communication procedures for their specific location.
 For overnight trips or day trips in restricted areas in Hawaii parks, crews are also required to submit a backcountry camping permit (Backcountry_Permit_Form.pdf) to the park’s “dispatch” or Pacific Area Communications Center (808-985-6170).